 Ian Holden (Crewing Secretary) Email: email@example.com

 Joining a trip

-Crews usually join weekend trips on Friday evening and mid-week trips on Monday evening.
-If you are new to the club then you can arrange to meet the crew at the boatyard or you can travel down to Bursledon on the River Hamble, where the boats are kept, with other crew.
+Crews usually join trips on the evening before.
+If you are new to the club then you can arrange to meet the crew at the boatyard or you can travel down to Bursledon on the River Hamble, which is a 5 minute walk from Bursledon Station.
 Sometimes it’s possible to arrange a lift to the boatyard with other crew travelling down from London or other parts of the country (check with the skipper beforehand).

 We have two yachts – ‘Ariel of Hamble’ & ‘Prospero of Hamble’.
-The current ‘Ariel’, a Dufor 40, is well equipped for extended cruising and ‘Prospero’, a Sigma 33, offers the opportunity to race.
+The current ‘Ariel’, a Dufour 40, is well equipped for extended cruising and ‘Prospero’, a Sigma 33, additionally offers the opportunity to race.